Quantum Non-Linear Bandit Optimization: Details of Experiments

 An artificial noise variance \( \sigma^2 = 0.01 \) (aligning with our amplitude-estimation setup) was incorporated when interfacing with the quantum subroutine.
-The regression oracle in Q-NLB-UCB is approximated by the stochastic gradient descent algorithm on our two linear layer neural network model utilizing the mean squared error loss, $2000$ iterations and $10^{-3}$ learning rate.
-Directly solving the cross-optimization problem in Step 6 of Q-NLB-UCB may not be computationally feasible, hence we utilize iterative gradient ascent algorithm over $x$ and $w$ with 2000 iterations.
-We set the learning rate of $x$ and $w$ to $10^{-2}$ for Rastrigin function and $10^{-5}$ for Styblinski-Tang function.
-The learning rate of $x$ and $w$ was set to $10^{-2}$ for autoML experiments.
+The regression oracle in Q-NLB-UCB is approximated by the stochastic gradient descent algorithm on our two layer neural network model utilizing the mean squared error loss, $2000$ iterations and $10^{-3}$ learning rate.
+Cross-optimization problem in Step 6 of Q-NLB-UCB is approximated by the iterative gradient ascent algorithm over $\vx$ and $\vw$ with 2000 iterations.
+We set the learning rate of $\vx$ and $\vw$ to $10^{-3}$ for the synthetic experiments, and $10^{-4}$ for all the AutoML experiments.
 We set $\lambda = T$, $\beta_s = C\,\log\bigl(s+1.0\bigr)$ with $C=1.0$, $C_g=18.0$, $C_1=1.0$, and the fail probability $\delta=0.01$.